Christos-Hadjinikolis/Christos-Hadjinikolis.github.io/_posts/2020-07-29-aws-ml-certification.md

 In general, AWS exams are taken at authorised exam centers.
 Due to the COVID-19 lockdown, this was adjusted to satisfy the high demand in exam takers and people can take the test from home.
 However, the process is equally strict:
 * You need to provide information about the room you will be sitting in;
-* Room needs to be completely quite during the exam session;
+* Room needs to be completely quiet during the exam session;
 * You need to be alone in the room;
 * You need to provide pictures of your surroundings to show you have no notes or anything suspicious close to you;
-* A proctor will login at the time of the exam and will ask to inspect the space around you (he asked me to show him the back of my wall prior beginning and doing so with my iMac was quite a challenge... so if you have an option go for laptop).
+* A proctor will login at the time of the exam and will ask to inspect the space around you (he asked me to show him the back of my computer prior beginning and doing so with my iMac was quite a challenge... so if you have an option go for laptop).
 * The exam session will be recorded.

 Note that, as one would expect, looking away from the screen for more than a couple of seconds might prompt the proctor to give you a notice.
 To be honest, as soon as the exam began it was quite easy to just focus on the screen.
 It took me